Kid-Friendly New Year's Eve Party Ideas

 Grinch Santa Snacks: Provide some healthy options like fruit and nuts.
 Keep in the spirit of the season by making Grinch Santa snacks out of grapes, sliced bananas, strawberries, and mini marshmallows.
 Line up each ingredient as shown and connect with a toothpick.
 If you’re feeling extra ambitious, you can try using a thin pretzel rod.

 Milk and Cookie Toast: If your kids make it all the way to midnight, they’re probably getting tired.
 Salute the new year with a classic bedtime snack.
 Milk and a chocolate chip cookie!
-Serve the milk in a to give your little ones the extra grown up feel.
+Serve the milk in a martini glass to give your little ones the extra grown up feel.

 Have feedback or questions about this article?
 Click here to send us your thoughts.